davidjamesherzog/videojs-shaka/README.md

 </script>
 ```

-If you need to set the DRM server after you initialize video.js prior to loading the source, you can specify a function for `shaka.drm` as follows:
+If you need to set the DRM server after you initialize video.js prior to loading the source, you can specify a function for `shaka.configuration.drm` as follows:

 ```html
 <script>